 Bright eyed dogs, watchful cats and much missed pets are all brought to life with thousands of layered pencil strokes – capturing not just a likeness of the animal but also expressing their vibrancy, spirit and character.

-She has created many commissioned pet portraits.
-Each piece involves hours of practiced technique that plays to the strength of her medium – fine pencils that capture fur texture, eye colour and the smallest of details that make each pet unique.
+Claire has created many commissioned pet portraits.
+Each piece involves hours of practiced technique that plays to the strength of her medium – fine art pencils that capture fur texture, eye colour and the smallest of details that make each pet unique.

 As a child, Claire could often be found doodling and crafting.
-She has a BA Hons in Three-Dimensional Design, specialising in Ceramics & Glass, from the University of Central England and eventually ran her own textile handmade business.
-After a break from art of many years and harbouring a secret desire to explore the possibilities of drawing - she attended evening classes at a local arts centre, where she fell in love with the potential and unique attributes of colour pencils.
+She has a BA Hons in Three-Dimensional Design, specialising in Ceramics & Glass, from the University of Central England and successfully ran her own arts & crafts business for nearly 10 years.
+After a break from fine art of many years and harbouring a secret desire to explore the possibilities of drawing - she attended evening classes at a local arts centre, where she fell in love with the potential and unique attributes of colour pencils.

 While her drawing technique is largely self-taught, Claire enjoys participating in a range of workshops and creative events to further her skills and develop her use of other media.
-She is currently exploring work with gouache paint.
+She is currently exploring work with gouache paint and watercolour pencils.

-Claire is a member of the UK Colour Pencil Society and was juried into their 17th Annual Exhibition in 2018.
-UKCPS is an organisation dedicated to promoting excellence in colour pencils as a fine art medium.
-Claire is also a member of the Association of Animal Artists - an organisation that helps support amateur and professional artists to promote and exhibit their artwork and progress their skills.
-Her work has been published in the book Hidden Treasures Volume 4 and Ann Kulberg's COLOR magazine.
+Claire is a member of the UK Coloured Pencil Society and was juried into their Open Annual Exhibitions in 2018 and 2020.
+UKCPS is an organisation dedicated to promoting excellence in coloured pencils as a fine art medium.
+Her work has been published in the books CP Hidden Treasures Volume 4 and 6, in addition to featuring in Ann Kulberg's COLOR magazine.